-Your grade in this course consists of two midterms, one final exam, and twelve quizzes (out of fourteen possible scores).
+Your grade in this course consists of two midterms, one final exam, twelve quizzes (out of fourteen possible scores) and a writing assignment.
 The quizzes, midterms and final exam cover material presented both in lectures and in the textbook.

 Quizzes are an important component of your grade.
-I will not list a schedule of quizzes; they will generally be announced the day before they are due.
 Fourteen quizzes will be offered, of which, your twelve best scores will count toward your grade (you will get to drop your two lowest quiz scores).
 These quizzes will be excellent preparation for questions on the midterms and the final exam.
 If you miss a quiz, there are no opportunities for makeups.